brightcove/brightcove-player-sdk-ios-widevine/README.md

 Important - Please Note
 =======================
-The Widevine Plugin for Brightcove Player SDK for iOS is **deprecated**.
+The Widevine Plugin for Brightcove Player SDK for iOS is **no longer supported**.

 Installation
 ============